samber/oops/README.md

 - `zap.Infow("failed to fetch URL", "url", url)`
 - `logrus.WithFields("url", url).Error("failed to fetch URL")`).

-But Go recommends cascading error handling, so the error may be triggered very far from the call to the logger and returning context over X callers is painful.

-Also, the stack trace should be gathered at the `fmt.Errorf` call, instead of `logger.Error()`.
+But Go recommends cascading error handling, so the error may be triggered very far from the call to the logger.
+Returning context over X callers is painful.
+To be meaningful, the stack trace must be gathered by the error builder instead of the logger.

-So this is why I consider the error context and stack trace need to be transported in an `error` wrapper!
+This is why I consider we need an `error` wrapper!

 ### ❌ Before samber/oops